Kia Soul Insurance Rates

 Rates are averaged for all Kia Soul models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding better rates on auto insurance takes being a low-risk driver, having a good credit score, refrain from filing small claims, and qualifying for all possible discounts.
-Take the time to comparison shop every time your policy renews by getting quotes from direct car insurance companies, and also from your local independent and exclusive agents.
+Saving money on car insurance requires being a low-risk driver, having a good credit score, eliminating unnecessary coverage, and taking advantage of discounts.
+Shop around every couple of years by requesting rates from direct companies like Progressive, GEICO, and Esurance, and also from your local independent and exclusive agents.

-- Teen drivers are the costliest to insure, with the cost nearing $408 per month if comprehensive and collision insurance is included
+- Teen drivers are charged the highest rates, with premiums as much as $408 per month if comprehensive and collision insurance is included

 As you’ve learned from the information above, many different factors impact your Kia Soul car insurance costs.
 The state you live in, your age, and even the model year of your Kia Soul will change what you pay for insurance.